denoland/manual/using_deno_with_other_technologies/react.md

 If you want to better understand how JSX and Deno interface under the hood, read on [here](./jsx_dom).

+Note:: Fresh and Aleph.js provide a framework for developing React-like websites, but use an alternative foundational technology, Preact to provide a better, more performant experience.

 ## Fresh

 [Fresh](https://fresh.deno.dev/) is the most popular React framework for Deno.